These are Regular Local Incentives for Business and Housing

 Read the Economic Development Ordinance 1867, regarding Qualifying Subdivisions.

 It is an incentive for pulling down blighted buildings, and for rebuilding, as well as new building.

 Marysville has passed an ordinance that allows housing on the downtown streets off of Broadway.
 Housing in all the upper levels of commercial buildings on Broadway is allowed.

 Frankfort and Blue Rapids: Downtown Redevelopment Act - Downtown Area is available for up to 9 years of tax abatements on incremental improvements on commercial buildings.
 Request more info through the contact email below.

 Frankfort still has a couple of free lots for housing available as of 6/1/2021.
 You can find that info on the tab above in More, under Available Land.

 They also have a lot of infill empty lots for housing.
 Blue Rapids has an anti-storage ordinance in their downtown area which is helping to prioritize business in their business district.

-Summerfield has removed blighted housing and has plenty of infill lots for housing.
+Summerfield and Oketo has removed blighted housing and has plenty of infill lots for housing.
+They qualify for the 10 year, 100% Tax abatement too.

 Marshall County 0% Revolving 10k Loan Fund - County Commissioners voted 6/1/2020 to give $25,000 for a revolving loan fund for covid help and new or expanding business.
 Evergy gave another $15k for a total of 45k available for up to $10,000 loans.
 See Tab about loan at the top of the page regarding loan terms.